alamin247khan/deepseek_copilot/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-If you have ideas for new features or have found a bug, please open an issue or submit a pull request.
+If you have ideas for new features or have found a bug, please open an issue or submit a pull request,

 1. Fork the repository.
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`).